Estimating energy levels from lattice QCD correlation functions using a transfer matrix formalism: Introduction

 \section{Introduction}

 Extraction of energy levels from two-point correlation functions is an essential component in most lattice QCD studies.
-The methods involved in that need to be reliable and efficient not only for determining the energy spectra accurately but also for probing and understanding the internal structures of hadrons, particularly for any precision study.
-In general, by exploiting the asymptotic decay of two-point correlation functions, $C(\tau) \sim e^{-E_n\tau}$, one can extract the ground state, $E_0$, at a sufficiently large distances from its source of excitation ($\tau \rightarrow \infty$).
+The methods involved in that process need to be reliable and efficient not only for determining the energy spectra accurately but also for probing and understanding the internal structures of hadrons, particularly for any precision study.
+In general, by exploiting the asymptotic decay of two-point correlation functions, \( C(\tau) \sim e^{-E_n \tau} \), one can extract the lowest-lying energy level \( E_0 \) that couples to a given interpolating operator at sufficiently large temporal separations from the source (\( \tau \rightarrow \infty \)).
 Over the years, better methodologies for extracting energy levels have been developed within the framework of the generalized eigenvalue problem (GEVP) \cite{MICHAEL198558, Luscher:1990ck}.
 These approaches use a large variational basis of interpolating fields to estimate the energy levels more reliably.
 All these methods have produced remarkable results, particularly for stable hadrons \cite{doi:10.1126/science.1163233, HPQCD:2003rsu}, achieving per-mille accuracy in many cases and even predicting subatomic particles before their experimental discovery \cite{PhysRevD.86.094510,Brown:2014ena,Mathur:2018epb}.
 More recently, these methods have also been extensively applied to study resonance properties and scattering phenomena \cite{RevModPhys.90.025001}.
 However, a significant challenge in these procedures remains the signal-to-noise-ratio (SNR) problem in Euclidean correlation functions, as pointed out by Parisi \cite{PARISI1984203} and Lepage \cite{Lepage89}.
 This issue, intrinsic to lattice QCD calculations, becomes more pronounced for systems involving multi-hadron states, and becomes a hindrance particularly for nuclei \cite{PhysRevD.87.114512,PhysRevD.90.034503,PhysRevD.93.094507,Chakraborty:2024oym}.
 Overcoming this bottleneck remains a key focus in improving the precision and reliability of lattice QCD studies.